jurassicon/qa-portfolio/artifacts/playrix_bug_reports/township_trackpad_bug.md

 * **App Store Ratings:** Desktop players are sensitive to input optimization.
 Unresolved trackpad bugs can trigger negative reviews on the Mac App Store, harming organic User Acquisition (UA).

 ### Proposed Solution / Game Design Suggestion
-Implement strict input validation for touchpads on macOS: tile actions should only be triggered by an explicit click event (`click` / `tap`), completely ignoring swipe/scroll gestures (`pan` / `two-finger scroll`) unless they are explicitly designed for map navigation.
+Implement strict input validation for touchpads on macOS: tile actions should only be triggered by an explicit click event (`click` / `tap`), completely ignoring swipe/scroll gestures (`two-finger scroll` or `swipe`) unless they are explicitly designed for map navigation.

 ---